foragepm/forage/readme.md

 An IPFS-backed package manager proxy cache, packaged up as an electron menu bar app.

+⚠️ This project is early development and some things may not work and there will be frequent breaking changes ⚠️

 ## How it works

 Forest proxies package manager http requests and caches requested packages onto IPFS then announces the CID of newly cached packages on the IPFS public DHT.